certtools/intelmq/docs/User-Guide.md

 The following instructions assume:

 * Debian or Ubuntu Operating System
-* Python version 2 used
+* Python version 2 or 3

 <a name="installation"></a>